How does the face age?

 What is the best age to have a face lift?

 One of the biggest questions our patients ask is about timing of this procedure.
-Some worry that if they have the procedure too soon they may want to repeat it again later in life, while others worry that if they wait too long they may be beyond help.
-Most of our patients coming in for face and neck lift procedures are in their late 40s to late 50s.
+Some worry that if they have the procedure too soon they may need to repeat it again later in life, while others worry that if they wait too long they may be beyond help.
+Most of our patients coming in for face and neck lift procedures are in their early 50s to late 60s.
 They have started to show early sagging of the face and neck and are trying to be proactive about maintaining their youthful appearance.
 Typically, face and neck lift procedures can set back the clock a number of years.
 Although aging will continue, you will always look better for your age than if you had not had the surgery.
 Face and neck lift procedures can be safely repeated when the need arises again.
+So the real answer to the question about the age is that there is no ideal age as long as your health is good and your expectations are realistic, a face lift can be performed at any age with great results.

 What is a deep plane face lift?